dmfxyz/murky/README.md

 ## Merkle Generator and Prover in Solidity

-This repo contains a solidity contract `Merkle` that can generate and verify merkle proofs for items of type `bytes32`.
+This repo contains a solidity contracts that can generate and verify merkle proofs for items of type `bytes32`.
+Both a XOR based hashing and a concatenation based hashing are currently supported.

 ### Building Locally
 You can run the repo using [Foundry](https://github.com/gakonst/foundry).